Semantic Communications for Digital Signals via Carrier Images: Proposed Transmission Approach

 \subsection{Transmission Overhead Analysis}

 The number of transmission bits of this approach is depended on the structure of the MAE model, the size of the image and the length of the binary data for transmission.
 Note that, the mask ratio of the raw image becomes larger for a longer binary data, which makes fewer patches of the image needed to be encoded by the MAE.
 Thus, it reduces the number of transmitted bits compared to encoding the entire image.
-Specifically, if $L_{e}$ and $L_{m}$ denote the required number of bits for transmitting $g_{\rm en}(\mathbf{S}_{\rm im}^{v})$ and $\mathbf{M}$, respectively, the number of transmitted bits for the proposed approach is given by $\lceil \frac{W\times H}{P\times P} \rceil\times(1-M_{r})L_{e}+L_{m}$, where $H$ and $W$ are the height and the width of the image, $P$ is the size of the patch and $M_{r}$ is the masked ratio.
+Specifically, if $L_{e}$ and $L_{m}$ denote the required number of bits for transmitting $g_{\rm en}(\mathbf{S}_{\rm im}^{v})$ and $\mathbf{M}$, respectively, the number of transmitted bits for the proposed approach is given by $\lceil \frac{W\times H}{P\times P} \rceil\times(1-M_{r})L_{e}+L_{m}$, where $M_{r}$ is the masked ratio.
 Moreover, $L_{e}$ and $L_{m}$ are determined by the MAE structure and the transmitted binary stream.
 Furthermore, if the length of the binary data is $L_{b}$, we have $M_{r}\leq L_{b}\times \lceil \frac{W\times H}{P\times P} \rceil^{-1}$.
-Thus, the minimal number of transmitted bits can be written as $(\lceil \frac{W\times H}{P\times P} \rceil-L_{b})L_{e}+L_{m}$.
+Thus, the minimal number of transmitted bits with a fixed masked ratio can be written as $(\lceil \frac{W\times H}{P\times P} \rceil-L_{b})L_{e}+L_{m}$.
 Note that, this value is decreasing with a larger $L_{b}$, so adding the transmitted bits of the binary data can reduce the transmission overhead of the proposed approach.
 In addition, since the pre-trained MAE model performs well in a wide range of mask ratios (about 10-80$\%$) \cite{mae}, the performance on the image transmission keeps stable with $L_{b}$ increasing in this range.
 On the contrary, transmitting the image and binary data respectively (without SemCom) requires $W\times H\times C \times B_{p}+L_{b}$ bits, where $C$ is the number of channels and $B_{p}$ is the required number of bits for each pixel.